 The competition will take place as a virtual event.
 The startups submit their demonstration videos (at most 10 minutes) showing the main achievement, business applicability, and scalability in the current pandemic, business model, the relevance to the Circuits and Systems Technical Strategic Areas.
 The judging panel consisting of the CASS experts, venture capitalists, and doctors from all over the world select the winners.

 The winning teams will be invited to join ISCAS 2020 in Seville (11-14 October 2020) to receive their award and provide a live demo.
 The CASS will provide grants of US$ 10000 for the top selected idea and US$5000 for two runners up ideas.
 CASS will allow them to use the society logo as an endorsement to the selected ideas.
 To help the startups to scale and initiate business CAS will be providing mentoring from the CAS society experts in the field and the committee members including doctors and venture capitalists.
-The winners will also be having advantages of entrepreneurship support from IEEE such as access to Amazon cloud.

 Young startups working for technology-based solutions to tackle the COVID-19 outbreak.